pmkruyen/dearscholar/readme.md

 3) Hit "Log in met Touch ID of gezichtsherkenning" or "Kies PIN", accept the 'mock consent form' and start testing :rocket:.

 ### Troubleshooting
-The test credentials are reset every night.
-In case all the five test credentials have been used, the 'mock consent form' isn't presented *and* no survey questions are shown when logged in.
-Go to 'Instellingen' (via the 'Menu') and hit 'Reset Dearscholar' to manually reset your picked test credentials.
+👉 The test credentials are reset every night.
+In case all the five test credentials have been used, the 'mock consent form' isn't presented *and* no survey questions are shown when logged in, go to 'Instellingen' (via the 'Menu') and hit 'Reset Dearscholar' to manually reset your picked test credentials.

 Contact the main author at peter.kruyen@ru.nl or open an Issue in case of (additional) issues, questions, or ideas.